 Assumptions and pay data

 Pay data: Higher Education pay (UK national spine).
-Illustrative; based on UK national HE pay spine (UCU).
-Institutions apply spine points to roles.
-Check UCU or your university for current spine.
+Illustrative UK HE pay spine; refreshed for 2025/26-style levels.
+Institutions apply local mapping and contribution points.
+Check UCU or your employer.

 Career Break Impact Calculator